Software-enhanced simultaneous quantum-classical communication protocol with Gaussian post-selection

-Figure~\ref{fig:figure2} illustrates the performance of the SQCC protocol with and without post-selection in the asymptotic regime.
-As shown in Fig.~\ref{fig:figure2}(a), the original SQCC protocol with a fixed thermal variance of $V = 10$ fails to generate a key beyond $d = 37.5$~km.
-In contrast, the SQCC protocol with Gaussian post-selection achieves a notable improvement, extending the key distribution range by 38.5~km and enabling key generation up to $d = 76$~km.
 It is important to note that the post-selection protocol performs below the SQCC protocol with optimised variance at each distance.
 This is due to its probabilistic nature, some data is discarded during post-selection, resulting in a penalty from the success probability.
 For instance, at $d = 41$~km, the post-selected key rate is scaled by a success probability of $P_s = 0.45$ for a filter gain of $g=0.25$.
 The strength of this protocol lies in its adaptability to unknown or time-varying channels.
 When channel parameters cannot be predicted in advance, post-selection provides a practical means of recovering near-optimal key rates.
 Additionally, since the post-selection filter does not correspond to a physical process, we have the freedom to tune the filter gain to maximise performance.
 In essence, the filter emulates the effect of preparing a state with the optimal variance that would have been chosen had the channel been known.
 For example, when the gain is set to $g = 0$, no filtering occurs and the variance remains unchanged.
 As the filter gain $g$ increases, more of the distribution is truncated, effectively reducing the variance.
 In the limit of large $g$, the post-selected states resemble vacuum states, as only inputs near the origin are kept.